 Extraordinary transit of the Panama Canal

 A transit of the Panama Canal is a bucket list must-do for many.
 It’s historically significant and a remarkable achievement of human engineering.
 But few have the opportunity to experience the Canal the way we do on this expedition.
 Our transit elapses over 48-hours, enabling you to see the Canal and learn about its mechanisms by day, and sometimes see it dramatically lit at night.
 Within the Canal Zone, we have special permission to overnight at Barro Colorado Island in Gatún Lake, serenaded by the thrilling sounds of the rain forest.
 Barro Colorado Island has been the site of the Smithsonian Tropical Research Institute since 1923, and is––where we’ll meet Smithsonian scientists and enjoy a guided forest walk.
 When we resume our Canal transit, gathering on Quest’s bow, our staff will point out and explain how massive locks move a mountain of water—26 million gallons of manipulated water rise magically beneath the ship, lifting us to 85 feet above sea level.

 Experience the diversity of the region in one expedition

 Our ship-based voyage enables you to experience a greater variety of natural wonders, more than any land-based excursion.
 We voyage on the “wild side,” through a coastal rain forest and a staggering level of biodiversity drawn from both Americas.
-On our itineraries the range is from coastal rain forests and magnificent, pristine beaches on the Pacific coast of the legendary Manuel Antonio National Park, to the cloud forest of Monteverde, the volcano of Arenal, and the desertscapes of Sarapiquí.
+On our itineraries the range is from coastal rain forests and magnificent, pristine beaches on the Pacific coast, to the cloud forest of Monteverde, the volcano of Arenal, and the desertscapes of Sarapiquí.

 Enjoy the daily ritual